How Long Should Running Shoes Last?

 If you’ve made the investment in a pair of quality running shoes, then you already know that a good pair isn’t cheap.
 They’re worth every penny, but no runner wants to buy them more often than needed.
 To make sure you get the most mileage possible out of each and every pair, try following these tips:

 3. Keep them out of the trunk: They’re just shoes, right?
 Who cares where you keep them?
 Wrong!
 Storing your shoes in harsh conditions, like extreme heat, cold, or dampness, breaks down the materials faster.
-If you’re a runner who keeps your shoes in your truck, try and break the habit.
+If you’re a runner who keeps your shoes in your truck, break the habit.
 Bring your shoes indoors with you in a gym bag if you need to go to the office, or store them in your closet at home.
+You’ll get more miles out of your shoes, plus you’ll never have that “Where the heck are more shoes?” moment.

 4. Make them special: Say it with me: “I will not do anything in my running shoes besides run.”
 As comfortable as running shoes are, try and resist the urge to wear them to run errands or do chores.
 Running shoes are built specifically for running, and you’ll get more mileage out of them if you limit their work to running only.
 Think about it – all that extra mileage running around Home Depot and cleaning your house adds up!
 Retired pairs of running shoes are great for this purpose, but keep your active pairs limited to running.